IDoCodingStuffs/python-doodles/freeform-log.md

 ### 3 PM
 No luck so far as of epoch 25.
 At least it's not overfitting though, so let's see if might eventually overcome the barrier.

+### 5 PM
+Still no luck.
+Let me see if there is some loss function bug on some off chance, however unlikely.
+If not, I will focus on passing the sequence across channels.
+And setting up the eval pipeline for 3D.